1KHA/haam-prod-test/docs/rbac-permission-mapping.md

 1. **ADMIN** role has all permissions by default
 2. Users can only edit their own profile unless they have specific user management permissions
-3. Startups can only edit their own data unless they have broader permissions
+3. Entrepreneurs can only edit their own data unless they have broader permissions
 4. Mentors can only view/edit sessions and feedback for their assigned startups
 5. Investors can only manage their own investment deals